 We partnered with some of the world’s leading dementia experts to distil relevant challenges to guide participants towards the most impactful outcomes.
 These clearly answer the question: “Who am I helping?” – and will be featured in the most perfect environment for demonstrably effective innovations to emerge: DementiaHack.

 Our mission isn’t just to raise awareness, it’s to enable the development of life-improving products that’ll make the world a little lighter for those affected by dementia — today.

-These are some of the most common and endemic challenges faced; solve them and you’ll improve millions of lives.
-That said, these are suggestions, not restrictions: fit the theme, pick a beneficiary, come up with a working solution – and you’ll get to demo.
+The following are some of the most common and endemic challenges faced; solve them and you’ll improve the lives of millions.
+That said, these are suggestions, not restrictions: fit the theme, come up with a working solution – and you’ll get to demo.

 - Emergency broadcast alerting and notification systems for things like falls, extreme temperature changes, etc.

-- Tracking and monitoring movement of patients within a healthcare facility
+- Tracking and monitoring movement of diagnosed individuals.

-- Collecting and having access to ‘real-life’ cognitive and memory processing data
+- Seamless collection and access to ‘real-life’ cognitive and memory processing data for caregivers/researchers.

 - Connecting to patients, family and institutional caregivers within the broader community.